-Body fat comes in two varieties.
+Body fat comes in 2 varieties.
 Subcutaneous fat is a noticeable layer of fat that lies just below the skin.
 Visceral fat is found deeper inside the abdomen, around the organs like the liver, pancreas. and intestines.
 Visceral fat is considered to be the more worrisome variety because it is associated with a higher rate of heart disease.
 Men tend to have more visceral fat, while women carry more subcutaneous fat.

 Visceral fat can go largely unnoticed because it’s not visible to the naked eye.
 One effective way researchers can locate visceral fat is by magnetic resonance imaging (MRI) , which uses magnetic fields and radio waves to take a picture of the inside of the abdomen.
 Researchers can use this picture to estimate the amount of visceral fat a person is carrying.